1lann/dynamicserver/README.md

 You can see the status of the server on the server list, and connect to it if it's not running to start it.
 It has an intelligent reverse proxy which automatically routes connections based on hostnames, essentially VirtualHosts for Minecraft allowing you to run and manage multiple severs routed through a single server/IP address.
 The reverse proxy can provide helpful error messages if issues occur, and is able to detect issues on its own and put up an "unavailability" warning for users trying to connect.

 No web browser is required as it is controlled by people trying to connect, and configuration is done through .json files, so no database required either.
 Configuration is live reloaded and is automatically applied when they are changed, which allows for zero downtime modifications, even people who are already connected and playing on the server won't disconnect.

+Need help?
+Have any questions or queries?
+Think this can become something bigger (An alternative to BungeeCord)?
+Feel free to email me at me@chuie.io with anything.